 Providing careers guidance is becoming an increasingly complex and specialised field.
-We are fortunate to have a great team made up of Frances Cooper and Jenny Herbst.
-TC is developing a program as part of the Individualised Learning Plan development process, to ensure that all students have a current and realistic Careers Plan.
+We are fortunate to have a great team led by Jenny Herbst.
+TC continues to develop a program as part of the Individualised Learning Plan development process, to ensure that all students have a current and realistic Careers Plan.
 Regardless of age, any student and their parent may make an individual appointment with Frances if they require further assistance.
 Particular focus is provided to students and families as they select their final VCE subjects, to ensure that prerequisite subjects are identified and VTAC applications successfully submitted.
-Many students return to seek assistance from Frances many years after they have finished at TC.
+Many students return to seek assistance from our Careers Team many years after they have finished at TC.

 There is a dedicated Careers Page with many useful resources: Templestowe College Careers